ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Pattern_Matching.md

 Whatever appears after `case` is interpreted purely as a pattern, not normal executable code.
 If `User` were a dataclass with a `__post_init__` that prints when an object is created, doing `match User("Alice"):` as the subject expression would create a `User("Alice")` instance (since that's a normal Python expression being matched _against_).
 But `case User("Bob"):` does not create a new user; it just means "match a User with some attribute equal to Bob".
-This distinction is important ([Structural Pattern Matching in Python – Real Python](https://realpython.com/structural-pattern-matching/#:~:text=Copied%21)).
+This distinction is important ([Structural Pattern Matching in Python--Real Python](https://realpython.com/structural-pattern-matching/#:~:text=Copied%21)).
 In summary: class patterns let you _destructure_ objects, not create them.

 **Customizing class matching:** If you are designing your own classes to be matched frequently, you might consider adding a `__match_args__` for convenience, or even defining a special `__match_repr__` (in Python 3.11+, some classes can control matching via `__match_args__` and `__match_self__`, but that's beyond the scope of this chapter).